 Residents on both islands were dumbfounded.
 Every resident knew someone who perished, or at least the family to which a victim belonged.
 Some individuals suffered mental breakdowns and a few never recovered.
 At the end of the count, 236 perished and 99 survived.2

 That Saturday night, the organ music on the radio station sounded like wailing.
 Intermittently, the announcer read the names of victims whose remains were recovered, and gave notice cancelling holiday events.
-The mood was confusion, denial and connectedness.
-In the following weeks and month, residents shared sympathy and encouragement.
+The mood was confusion and denial.
+It was also connectedness which spread over weeks and month, in which residents shared sympathy and encouragement.
 They helped each other recover.